One of my travel tips to save money on days out or holidays is to take picnics out with you.

 We have two Aladdin water bottles which I love as I hate throwing away plastic bottles all the time.
 For the kids these Camelbak bottles have been the best drinks bottles we have ever had (and we have had a lot!).
 They don’t leak at all and they look great!
 We take them everywhere with us.
 As you can see they came to the zoo.

 I’m a bit obsessed with this vitamin water too by More Drinks.
 My new favourite is the cranberry and pomegranate.
 The kids like the smaller bottles that look like fruit shoots, but are as far from it as can be.
 Win win for me.
-We always pack Crushed fruit pouches (some goodness) and the kids have recently discovered the Munch Bunch yoghurts.
+We always pack Crushed fruit pouches (sadly now closed down) and the kids have recently discovered the Munch Bunch yoghurts.
 Crisps, raisins, bananas and chocolate biscuits (this week Choco Leibniz which are just too nice!) are usually in our pack up, so the kids can graze all day and we don’t have to stand in queue after queue when they get hungry.
 Yesterday I filled this pretty pink Sistema lunch box with ham and salmon wraps and little sausages before we went out to the zoo.
 The lunch box has 3 little compartments for different things and is really light when it’s empty.
 As always I grabbed a coffee too for the car and set off!
 If you have struggled to find a good coffee cup that doesn’t leak you should try the Camelbak Forge, they are absolutely fab and I love the white and pink one!

 A photo posted by @mini_travellers on